 - TSF_Access manages the access to objects (files, directories, data and secrets) stored in the applet's file system.
 It also controls write access of initialization, pre-personalization and personalization data. - TSF_Admin manages the storage of manufacturing data, pre-personalization data and personalization data. - TSF_Secret ensures secure management of secrets such as cryptographic keys.
 This covers secure key storage, access to keys as well as secure key deletion.
 These mechanisms are mainly provided by TSF_OS. - TSF_Crypto performs high level cryptographic operations.
-The implementation is mainly based on the Security Functionalities provided by TSF OS.
-The supported crypto mechanisms are: - o hashing with SHA-1, SHA-224 and SHA-256 - the Diffie-Hellman key derivation Protocol with cryptographic key sizes between 1976 and 2048 bit, and ECDH compliant with ISO 15946 with cryptographic key sizes between 256 and 320 bit with specific elliptic curves (domain parameters), - digital signature verification with ECDSA and cryptographic key sizes of 160, 192, 224, 256 and 320 bit with specified curves - digital signature generation for the optional Active Authentication in accordance with RSA and cryptographic key sizes between 1976 and 2048 bit, - encryption and decryption with AES and cryptographic key sizes 128, 192, 256 bit, - AES CMAC and cryptographic key sizes of 128, 192, 256 bit - TSF_SecureMessaging realizes a secure communication channel with MACs and encryption based on AES (128, 192 or 256 bit key length). - TSF_Auth realizes different authentication mechanisms: TSF_Auth_PACE (key lengths 256 or 320 bit), TSF_Auth_Term (Terminal Authentication), TSF_Auth_Sym with AES used for personalization and TSF_Auth_Chip to manage the capability of the TOE to authenticate itself to the terminal using the Chip Authentication Protocol. - TSF_Integrity protects the integrity of internal applet data like the Access control lists. - TSF_OS contains all security functionalities provided by the certified platform (IC, crypto library, Javacard operation system).
+The implementation is mainly based on the Security Functionalities provided by TSF_OS.
+The main supported crypto mechanisms are: - o hashing with SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512, - Diffie-Hellman (DH) key derivation protocol compliant with PKCS#3 and TR-03110, and EC-Diffie-Hellman (ECDH) key derivation protocol compliant with ISO 15946 with cryptographic key sizes of 160, 192, 224, 256, 320, 384, 512 and 521 bit with specific elliptic curves (domain parameters) for Chip Authentication - digital signature verification with ECDSA and cryptographic key sizes of 160, 192, 224, 256, 320, 384, 512 and 521 bit with specified curves, and RSA and cryptographic key sizes between 2048 bit and 4096 bit,

+- digital signature generation for the optional Active Authentication in accordance with RSA and cryptographic key sizes between 2048 bit and 4096 bit, - o encryption and decryption with AES and cryptographic key sizes 128, 192, 256 bit, - o encryption and decryption with 3DES and cryptographic key sizes 112 bit, - o AES CMAC and cryptographic key sizes of 128, 192, 256 bit, - Retail-MAC with cryptographic key size of 112 bit (based on 3DES), - ECDH compliant to ISO 15946 with cryptographic key sizes of 160, 192, 224, 256, 320, 384, 512 and 521 bit used for PACE, and - o PACE Authentication. - TSF_SecureMessaging realizes a secure communication channel with MACs and encryption based on AES (128, 192 or 256 bit key length) or 3DES (112 bit). - TSF_Auth realizes different authentication mechanisms: TSF_Auth_PACE (key lengths 160, 192, 224, 256, 320, 384, 512 and 521 bit bit), TSF_Auth_Term (Terminal Authentication), TSF_Auth_Sym with AES used for personalization and TSF_Auth_Chip to manage the capability of the TOE to authenticate itself to the terminal using the Chip Authentication Protocol. - TSF_Integrity protects the integrity of internal applet data like the Access control lists. - TSF_OS contains all security functionalities provided by the certified platform (IC, crypto library, Javacard operation system).
 Besides some minor additions, the cryptographic operations are provided by this platform.